 Tasman Flax Lily will grow to be about 30 inches tall at maturity, with a spread of 30 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
-It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
-As an evegreen perennial, this plant will typically keep its form and foliage year-round.
+Although it's not a true annual, this plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
+As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.

-This plant should be grown in a location with partial shade.
-Keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
+This plant should be grown in a location with partial shade or which is shaded from the hot afternoon sun.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
-It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.
 It can be propagated by division.